DannyBen/opcode/README.md

 Usage:
   op CODE [ARGS]
-    Execute a command from the config file (op.conf) Arguments will be passed to the command
+    Execute a command from the config file (op.conf) Arguments will be passed to the command (use with "$@")

-  op ?
+  op ?, -i, --info
     Show all codes and their usage comments (#?)

   op -l, --list